-If you’ve ever tried to give up something you like that isn’t that great for you, you know the mental tug-of-war that can be.
+If you’ve ever tried to give up something that isn’t good for you, you know what a struggle it can be.

 When the stakes are high, quitting habits like smoking and overeating can be extremely difficult.
 Turns out, we humans are masters at the art of resistance.
 Resistance is that voice that convinces us that we know more than the experts, that we deserve the treat, that we’ll start our healthy habit tomorrow, that one more day, one more bite, puff or indulgence won’t make a difference.